jennlai95/T2A2_recipe_API/readme.md

 This project will use PostgreSQL.
 I have chosen to use this relational database as it is one of the most popular RDBMs with many resources available to support and use the database management.

+PostgreSQL is a database commonly used in Flask applications.
+It is a relational database management system that is also ACID compliant.

+One of the pros of using PostgreSQL is that it is free and open source so it has a large active community of developers.
+This means that it is regularly updated and with new database system features.
+You can easily create new data, remove data or update the data on the database.
+Its features include foreign keys for linking data in two tables.
+It is also an in-demand solution for web applications projects.
+It also has high performance and can support a wide range of data and scales well with large quantity of data.

+The con of this database is it is slow compared to another database.
+The installation is also complicated for beginners and the extensive resources and documentation are also mostly in English which makes it less useful for non-English users.
+There is a learning curve to using PostgreSQL and even installing it may be difficult to do without documentation or guidance.
+Another con is the extensive memory usage because of the architecture of PostgreSQL.
+This means it requires more server or hardware resources than other databases.

 # R4 Identify and discuss the key functionalities and benefits of an ORM